lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter13/README.md

 Use the Java Secure Socket Extension, JSSE, to encrypt your traffic.

 > You MUST have set up a server certificate or you will get `javax.net.ssl.SSLHandshakeException: no cipher suites in common`

+## 13.8 Creating a REST Service with JAX-RS

+### Problem

+You want to implement a RESTful server by using the provided Java EE/Jakarta EE APIs.

+### Solution

+Use JAX-RS annotations on a class that provides a service; install it in an enterprise application server.